 -Expiration date of the medication

 -Length of time the medication is to be given

 Over-the-counter medication must be kept in the originally labeled container and be labeled with the child’s first and last name.
 The form for medication must be filled out and signed by a physician for over-the-counter medication.
 (Form can be found at mybooktrails.org)

 Medications will be distributed in accordance with Medication Administration Training, as delegated by our Registered Nurse, Liz Kirt.
 Medications will be kept in a locked cooler bag and carried with staff at all times.
 The medication bag will also include a log of medication distributed.
 Children are not allowed to carry their own medication, with the exception of inhaler or Epipen, which can be carried if written permission is provided by the physician that states the child can administer their own Epipen or inhaler.

 Parents must request the return of medications on the last day of the program.
 Medication that is left-over at the end of the program and not retrieved will be properly disposed of.

 In accordance with state laws, all children must be immunized to participate in camp.
-A copy of immunization records must be presented on the first day of camp of the child will not be permitted to participate.
+A copy of immunization records must be presented on the first day of camp or the child will not be permitted to participate.
 All exceptions must be accompanied by a signed explanation from a doctor.
-Immunization records must be submitted on a state-approved form, which is provided at mybooktrails.org.
-If an unauthorized form is submitted, parents must transfer information to the correct form.
+Immunization records must be submitted on a state-approved form, which is provided on your CampInTouch account.

-In accordance with state laws, all child must have health insurance to participate in BookTrails.
-BookTrails will not reimburse health care costs due to lack of health insurance.
+In accordance with state laws, all children must have health insurance to participate in BookTrails.
+BookTrails will not reimburse health care costs due to a lack of health insurance.